 Looking from the window of my friend’s flat.

 “Wow what a great view!”
 I exclaimed.

-My friends, however, were not so interested my enthusiasm, just concerned with watching a new Mexican soap-opera that had been dubbed into Czech.
+My friends, however, were not so interested in my enthusiasm, they were just concerned with watching the latest new Mexican soap-opera that had been dubbed into Czech.